Your eye contact says a lot of things about you in a conversation.

 - You lack self-confidence.

 As well as the person forming negative perceptions of you, poor eye contact can have an impact on them too.
-Your wandering eyes can make the person you’re taking to feel awkward, self-conscious, perhaps even worthless.
+Your wandering eyes can make the person you’re talking to feel awkward, self-conscious, perhaps even worthless.

 All this, simply because of your eyes.